cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 at https://github.com/chelseakomlo/frost-spec.
 Instructions are on that page as well.

-In this draft, we present FROST, a Flexible Round-Optimized Schnorr Threshold signature scheme.
+In this draft, we present a variant of FROST, a Flexible Round-Optimized Schnorr Threshold signature scheme.
 FROST reduces network overhead during signing operations by optimizing for efficiency over robustness.
 FROST uses a novel technique to allow for fully parallelized use while protecting against forgery attacks that